Adirondack Hike: Street and Nye

 Ranking the Peaks

 Street and Nye made thirteen high peaks to date.
-Factoring in views, terrain, and social interactions, this is my updated ranks of enjoyment:
+Factoring in views, terrain, and social interactions, this is my updated enjoyment ranking: